lethal-guitar/RigelEngine/README.md

 disassembly and analyzing its behaviour using video captures of the game running in DosBox.

-I recently gave a presentation about the project at a local C++ meetup.
+I gave a presentation about the project at a local C++ meetup in 2017.
 You can find the slides [here](https://github.com/lethal-guitar/presentations).

 ## Current state